vgurinenko/cypress-scouts/README.md

 npm install
 ```

+Step by step instructions on installing Cypress can be found at https://docs.cypress.io/guides/getting-started/installing-cypress

 Open the Cypress for running and debugging tests in headed mode from the cypress-scouts folder:
 ```
 npx cypress open